 How much work does this take?

 For you?
 Not much!
 We will ask you to gather certain financial information and forms, many of which are used to prove your hardship.
-From there, our agents will handle the negotiations and details with your bank directly, as well as the process involved in selling your house here in California.
+From there, our agents will handle the negotiations and details with your bank directly, as well as the process involved in selling your house.

 If I am going through foreclosure, is a short sale even an option?

 YES, it is.
-In fact, the bank will be more than happy to work with you on a short sale because, again, it saves them money in most cases to sell the house rather that to 'own it' themselves.
+In fact, the bank will usually be more than happy to work with you on a short sale because, again, it saves them money in most cases to sell the house rather that to 'own it' themselves.
 It is to the bank's advantage, and yours, to work out a short sale.
 Typically a lender will immediately halt foreclosure proceedings to consider a short sale offer for a California property.

-Why is it to my advantage to do a California short sale on my home?
+Why is it to my advantage to do a short sale on my home?

 A foreclosure will hurt your credit much more than a short sale will for several reasons.
 One, although some banks report a short sale, some do not.
 Short sales are typically reported as a "settled in full" or "paid as negotiated".
 Second, when you do a foreclosure or a "deed in lieu of foreclosure" it is typically five years to qualify for a loan again, where it is typically only two years with a short sale.
 Third, in the event of a foreclosure or deed in lieu of foreclosure, your lender can come after you for a judgment in the amount you owe in most cases.
 And fourth, there are often financial incentives from the lender in order to complete a short sale.